actions/actions-runner-controller/README.md

 The solution supports both GitHub Enterprise Cloud and Server editions as well as regular GitHub.
 Both PAT (personal access token) and GitHub App authentication works for installations that will be deploying either repository level and / or organization level runners.
 If you need to deploy enterprise level runners then you are restricted to PAT based authentication as GitHub doesn't support GitHub App based authentication for enterprise runners currently.

-If you are deplying this solution into a GitHub Enterprise Server environment then you will need version >= [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0).
+If you are deploying this solution into a GitHub Enterprise Server environment then you will need version >= [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0).

 When deploying the solution for a Github Enterprise Server environment you need to provide an additional environment variable as part of the controller deployment: